WPCD-Workflows/documentation/source/es.rst

 --------

-Composite actor to wrap up the final plasma bundle, with the equilibrium CPO containing 3 occurrences and one occurrence of the MHD CPO.
+Composite actor to wrap up the final plasma bundle, with the equilibrium IDS containing 3 occurrences and one occurrence of the MHD IDS.

 N.B.
-Only a single time slice of equilibrium and MHD CPOs is written, the remaining plasma bundle CPOs are written "as is" (whatever time slices).
+Only a single time slice of equilibrium and MHD IDSs is written, the remaining plasma bundle IDSs are written "as is" (whatever time slices).

 Actors involved
 ===============